 8. Choose low seating in a built up courtyard

-If you need privacy from up above where you are in an enclosed space, choosing low seating is not only cozy but also a simple way to feel more comfortable from onlookers.
+If you need privacy from up above where you are in an enclosed space, such as a garden patio, choosing low seating is not only cozy but also a simple way to feel more comfortable from onlookers.

 12. Be bold with a parasol

 For a temporary solution, a cantilever umbrella or another of the best parasols about can provide flexible privacy.
 Easy to install, one of the cheaper garden screening ideas going, and stylish if you look in the right places, a parasol will make a classy addition to your patio.

 13. Plant fast-growing annuals for a near-instant screen